 Artists impression of completed junction

-Highways England have recently appointed John Sisk & Son as their construction contractor to build the scheme.
-We plan to start construction in early 2020 with the possibility of some advance works between now and the end of 2019.
-We anticipate that it will take between 2½ and 3 years to complete.
+Highways England appointed John Sisk & Son as their construction contractor to build the scheme.
+Work has begun and we anticipate that it will take between 2½ and 3 years to complete.

 Secretary of State decision

 Slip Roads, Special Roads (s16, 17 & 19) Plan